lowcoder-org/lowcoder/docs/business-logic-in-apps/write-javascript/javascript-query.md

 ## Restrictions

-For security reasons, several global variables and functions of **window** are disabled in OpenFlowerer.
-Please report to our [GitHub](https://github.com/lowcoder-org/lowcoder/issues) or [Discord](https://discord.gg/3JKuvhWzTx) if you encounter any issues.
+For security reasons, several global variables and functions of **window** are disabled in OpenFlower.
+Please report to our [GitHub](https://github.com/Flowerappeng-org/openflower/issues) if you encounter any issues.